 Dr. George B. Bartley

 Dr. Bartley received a B.A. at Miami University in 1978 and an M.D. at the Ohio State University College of Medicine in 1981.
-After internship in Columbus, he pursued residency training in ophthalmology at the Mayo Clinic and subspecialty training in ophthalmic plastic and orbital surgery at Wright State University.
+After completing an internship in Columbus, he pursued residency training in ophthalmology at the Mayo Clinic and subspecialty training in ophthalmic plastic and orbital surgery at Wright State University.
 Dr. Bartley joined the Department of Ophthalmology at Mayo Clinic Rochester in 1986.
 He was appointed Department Chair in 1992 and served in that role until 2001, when he was elected to the Mayo Clinic Board of Governors.
 The following year, he was appointed CEO of Mayo’s operations in Florida.